 A wide range of workshops may include: Group Fitness, Sport Massage, Sport Strapping, Speed training, Swiss Ball training, Yoga.

-Career Opportunities & Degree Pathways
+Career Opportunities & further Study pathways

 - Personal training (PT) and coaching